Learn the Differnce Between SSH vs SSL

 - Managing network infrastructure components securely

-SSH vs. SSL: The difference
+SSH vs. SSL/TLS: The difference between

 You can easily differentiate SSH and SSL by these traits: